srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - TreeMap uses an internal self balanced tree to store elements.
-- It sorts the keys in natural order.
+- It sorts the keys in natural order, it is sorted in ascending order.
+- It does not allow NULL keys but allows multiple NULL values.
+- `put(), remove(), containsKey()` - O(log n)
+-
 #### **ConcurrentHashMap**

 <HR>